Judge at Ghislaine Maxwell trial warns ‘astronomical’ surge in NYC COVID cases could disrupt proceedings

 “We are very simply at a different place regarding the pandemic than we were only one week ago,” the judge added.

 The daily virus case count in New York climbed to an all-time high of nearly 50,000 on Christmas.
 And the state’s total count of daily COVID-19 hospitalizations hit 5,526 on Monday, up about 80% since the beginning of the month.
-According to some estimates, roughly one in every 60 people in Manhattan have the highly-contagious virus.
+According to some estimates, roughly 1 in every 60 people in Manhattan has the highly contagious virus.

 Maxwell’s attorneys have fought against telling the jury to extend their deliberations, contending the memos imply improperly that they should hurry up.
 The jury has spent three full days mulling the sex trafficking conspiracy case, which is not an unusual amount of time to deliberate a trial of complex nature.